freedomlayer/offset_docs/doc/docs/source/intro/privacy.rst

   * If a stranger knows your public key, he might be able to deduce:

-    * The public keys of your friends
+    * The public keys of your Offset friends
-    * Approximate balances between you and your friends.
+    * Approximate balances between you and your Offset friends.
     * When you are online